afeldman-nm/vllm-enc-dec-rfc/rfc.md

 * Modify each Whisper layer, where appropriate, to support TP > 1
 * Add a Whisper test under `tests/models/`

-Proposal: it makes sense to implement encoder/decoder multimodality, audio support, and Whisper in the same PR; that way, the Whisper model may be used to facilitate an end-to-end test with of audio multimodality.
+Proposal: consider whether or not it makes sense to implement encoder/decoder multimodality, audio support, and Whisper in the same PR; that way, the Whisper model may be used to facilitate an end-to-end test with of audio multimodality.

 #### Add T5 model